 Mary has had a lifelong fascination with the natural world, especially its wildlife.
 She earned a B.S. in ethology and evolutionary biology at the University of Illinois, and her interest in environmental policy led her to law school at the University of California at Berkeley (Boalt Hall).
 While there, she served as an editor on the environmental law review Ecology Law Quarterly and worked for the National Wildlife Federation.
 She came to Seacology from Nolo, a mission-driven publisher of plain-English legal materials for nonlawyers, where she oversaw the editorial and production departments.

 Mary loves just being outdoors, but especially when she gets to hike, backpack, or snorkel.
-Inside, she’s happiest reading, knitting, or baking.
-She’s served on local nonprofit boards and as a volunteer at various animal shelters and with groups helping the homeless.
+Inside, she’s happiest reading or baking.
+She’s served on local nonprofit boards and as a volunteer at various animal shelters and with groups helping the unhoused.

 Seacology’s network of field representatives stretches around the globe.
 It’s no exaggeration to say that our field reps, with their knowledge of both local environmental issues and culture, make our work possible.
 They reach out to local communities to discuss and develop possible projects, and then work to ensure the success of both the environmental and community benefits of each project.